ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

 2. Read through the code comments and identify what the code is trying to do.
 3. Try running the code, why isn't it working?
 4. Fix the code and complete the sample.
-5. Push the changes back to your fork.

 ## Stretch
 [Links and other projects for further learning and exploration]